-- (1) Employees in the Public Service may be seconded to an Organisation within Tonga, regional or international for a maximum period of 1 year supported by the Chief Executive Officer and approved by the Commission as relevant to the government's interest as distinct from those initiated by the employees.
-However in cases of Government projects whereby the Government is obligated to staff the said project, further consideration may be given by the Commission for further extension up to a maximum of three (3) years as appropriate. - (2) Host Employer is required to provide a copy of the draft contract outlining the purpose, location and duration of the secondment. - (3) All secondments require the endorsement of the Chief Executive Officer and the Minister and the approval of the Commission. - (4) The effective date of the secondment should be the date of commencement of the contract.
-Annual leave entitlements must be taken first and the balance of the duration shall be without pay. - (5) The secondee's Civil Servant Terms and Conditions is temporarily put on hold and is only bound by the secondment's terms and conditions. - (6) The Ministry may fill the employee's post following the effective date of secondment. - (7) When the secondee returns to the Public Service they will have to take the appropriate post offered, at no less terms and conditions than he had prior to commencing his secondment. - (8) The employee should notify the Ministry and the Commission if contract is terminated early and they should agree on a date for the secondee to resume duty no later than the date originally approved for end of secondment.
+(1) Employees in the Public Service may be seconded to an Organisation within Tonga, regional or international for a maximum period of 1 year supported by the Chief Executive Officer and approved by the Commission as relevant to the government's interest as distinct from those initiated by the employees.
+However in cases of Government projects whereby the Government is obligated to staff the said project, further consideration may be given by the Commission for further extension up to a maximum of three (3) years as appropriate.

-- (i) The three parties may agree for the officer to be seconded to another organisation during the original period of secondment. - (9) The employee is required to work in Government for a duration of two (2) years after the completion of the secondment (bond so that government can benefit from experience gained). - (10) If the employee fails to satisfy the requirement stipulated in (9) above, or to pay the shortfall to the Government, his request for resignation will be processed as a dismissal.
+- (2) Host Employer is required to provide a copy of the draft contract outlining the purpose, location and duration of the secondment. - (3) All secondments require the endorsement of the Chief Executive Officer and the Minister and the approval of the Commission. - (4) The effective date of the secondment should be the date of commencement of the contract.
+Annual leave entitlements must be taken first and the balance of the duration shall be without pay. - (5) The Secondee while on secondment, is still subject to the Public Service Code of Ethics and Disciplinary procedures. - (6) The Ministry may fill the employee's post following the effective date of secondment. - (7) When the secondee returns to the Public Service they will have to take the appropriate post offered, at no less terms and conditions than he had prior to commencing his secondment. - (8) The employee should notify the Ministry and the Commission if contract is terminated early and they should agree on a date for the secondee to resume duty no later than the date originally approved for end of secondment. - (i) The three parties may agree for the officer to be seconded to another organisation during the original period of secondment. - (9) Upon completion or termination of the secondment, the employee is required to work a bond with government for the following duration: - (i) Full duration of the secondment where the period of secondment is more than 12 months; or - (ii) Twelve months (12) where the duration of the secondment is twelve (12) months or less. - (10) The responsible CEO must ensure that the appropriate MOU (Template Annexed) is signed by the employee and the Ministry, clearly stating the requirements during and after the secondment. - (11) Should the employee fail to satisfy the requirements stipulated in (9) and (10) above, he/she shall pay for the shortfall period to the government or be processed for dismissal.